-Issued for each group, the Weigh-in List must contain the following information for all Lifters:
+Issued for each group, the Weigh-in List must contain the following information for all Athletes:

-- Lot number
+- Start number

 - Name

-- Date of birth
+- · Date of birth

 - BWL Club

 - Entry Total

 - Bodyweight

-- First attempts in Snatch and Clean & Jerk
+- · First attempts in Snatch and Clean & Jerk

 3.4.4.
-Lifter's Card
+Athlete's Card

-3.4.4.1 The Lifters Card refers to the document or method used to record changes to attempts during the course of a competition.
+- 3.4.4.1 The Athletes Card refers to the document or method used to record changes to attempts during the course of a competition.
 If the TIS has an integrated method such as tablets or computers, a paper card may not be used.

-3.4.4.2 If the TIS does not have an integrated method for attempt changes the Lifter's card is the official document to record the Lifters' declarations, attempts and Coach or Club Officials / Lifters' initials or signature as allowed by the TCRR.
-Each Lifter's Card contains the following Lifter information:
+- 3.4.4.2 If the TIS does not have an integrated method for attempt changes The Athlete's card is the official document to record The Athletes' declarations, attempts and Coach or Club Officials / Athletes' initials or signature as allowed by the TCRR.
+Each Athlete's Card contains the following Athlete information:

 - Name

 - Age group

 - BWL Club

 - Bodyweight

 - Bodyweight category

 - Entry Total

 - The weight in kilograms of the 1st attempt in the snatch and clean and jerk